emw7/flexms/README.md

   `ReloadableResourceBundleMessageSource` because it is not needed reloading the messages are they are statically included with the EMW7 platform project and that is not updatable.
 - *How is [goal #1](#goals) reached?*
-  It is reached with `CompositeMessageSource` that collectes all message sources bean that are defined in the application and that delegates message retrieval to them and treating in a special mean the `appMessageSource` (see [above](#enable-internationalisation-in-an-application) for more information).
+  It is reached with `CompositeMessageSource` that collects all message sources bean that are defined in the application and that delegates message retrieval to them and treating in a special mean the `appMessageSource` (see [above](#enable-internationalisation-in-an-application) for more information).
 - *How must be named the code in the platform prooject messages file?*
   They must be prefixed by `I18nLabelPrefixes#getPlatformPrefix` followed by platform project root package; example: